 To inspect the motor, you’ll need to remove the appropriate panel (either the front or rear panel, depending on your washer’s design).
-If it is a top-load washer, tip it back and remove the cover and inspect the belt.
+If it is a top-load washer, tip it back, remove the cover, and inspect the belt.

-Lint filters catch fuzz and debris during the washing process.
-Over time, these filters can become clogged, reducing airflow and, ultimately, a burning smell.
+You see, lint filters catch fuzz and debris during the washing process.
+Over time, these filters can become clogged, reducing airflow and resulting in a burning smell.

-Lint filters are usually located at the bottom front of the washer of your front-load washers, hidden behind a small door or panel.
-To access it, remove the front panel or open a small door near the bottom of the washer.
+Lint filters are usually located at the bottom front of your front-load washer, hidden behind a small door or panel.
+To access it, remove the front panel or open a small door near the bottom.

-Once you find it, remove the filter and clean it with a mixture of white vinegar and water.
-This simple maintenance will keep your washer smelling fresh and running smoothly.
+Once you find it, remove the filter and clean it with white vinegar and water.
+This simple maintenance tip will keep your washer smelling fresh and running smoothly.

 - Remove the right panel again.